partials-dev/partials-co/README.md

 `gulp` to build the app for deployment.

-`firebase deploy` to upload the most recent build to Firebase.
+`npm run deploy` to build the deployment version of the app and upload it to Firebase.

 See the [commands](docs/commands.md) documentation for more details.